 We’d recommend never taking your dog to a fireworks display or an event where there are likely to be fireworks – even if you don’t think that they are afraid.
 You may not spot the subtle signs that they’re uncomfortable in all the excitement, and any accidents could see them become fearful in the future.

 Make sure your dog stays inside so that they don’t bolt or escape.
 Take extra care when opening your door to visitors, keep windows shut, and try not to take trips to the garden when there is a chance of fireworks happening.

 Update their chip and check their collar or harness

 Is your dog’s collar or harness in good condition?
 Is your pet micro-chipped and wearing an identity tag?
 This is important for cats too – running away is a common stress response so it’s important to take every precaution.
-If they need a toilet trip after dark, pop their collar or harness and lead on – scared dogs are the ultimate escape artists, so don’t take the risk.
+If they need a toilet trip after dark, pop their collar or harness and lead on – if your dogs scared of fireworks, it'll become the ultimate escape artists, so don’t take the risk.

 Being a brilliant friend – ways you can support your dog